Settlement in the Opioid Epidemic

 Deflection Programs in Addiction

 A deflection program for addiction redirects people from the criminal justice system to treatment and support services.
-It offers benefits like reducing incarceration and promoting recovery but faces challenges such as limited access, possible coercion, and ethical concerns around autonomy and privacy.
+It offers benefits like reducing incarceration and promoting recovery, but faces challenges such as limited access, possible coercion, and ethical concerns around autonomy and privacy.
 Success depends on combining medical treatment with self-management, family involvement, and strong community … Read more

 Drug Addiction & Abuse Awareness

 The International Day Against Drug Abuse and Illicit Trafficking on June 26 raises global awareness about drug abuse and trafficking.
 The U.S. supports this through legislation, awareness campaigns, and international cooperation.
-Social media helps spread the message widely, while WHO focuses on evidence-based treatment, harm reduction, and education to promote public health.
-Together, these efforts … Read more
+Social media helps spread the message widely, while the WHO focuses on evidence-based treatment, harm reduction, and education to promote public health.
+Together, these … Read more

 Disparities in Opioid Treatment